suryachand2k1/DS-5690-Project/README.md

-### Observed on Documentation Quality Results from Scoring LLMs
+### Observed Documentation Quality Results from Scoring LLMs

 After analyzing the scorings from our evaluation LLMs (GPT-4o, DeepSeek, Gemini, and Anthropic's Claude), I observed the following trends in documentation quality: